 The Magnus Effect of a Ball in Sports

 Sportsmen and sportswomen who play ball games such as cricket or baseball know all about spinning the ball in the air.
 They can use the ball not only to make it change direction when it hits the ground, but also make it curve in the air.
 In baseball, golf, cricket (except a fast bowler in cricket), all this is done with the use of spin by a technique that requires a lot of practice.
+The Magnus effect is a great advantage to win games.

 So why do and what makes a ball spin and curve in the air?
 Well this was a question answered in the early 20th century by the British scientist Lord Rayleigh (John William Strutt), who called it the 'Magnus Effect'.
 This was named after a previous German scientist Heinrich Gustav Magnus.